caopdecode/StudentSystemProject/README.md

 - Automatic Table Creation

-The application is configured to automatically create the necessary database tables on startup, using Hibernate.
+The application is configured to automatically create the necessary database tables on startup, using Spring Boot JPA.
 Ensure the database specified in spring.datasource.url exists before running the project.